-When the Ohio legislature again debates and considers HB160, our hope is that they will consider the families living all throughout the state that have been labeled as deserving "less than" the protections afforded to heterosexuals.
+When the Ohio legislature again debates and considers SB11, our hope is that they will consider the families living all throughout the state that have been labeled as deserving "less than" the protections afforded to heterosexuals.
 The protections this bill seeks to provide to the LGBT community are far reaching and will help ensure individuals, couples and families are treated equally regardless of their sexual orientation.
 We aren't asking that you consider this because it is the right thing for the LGBTQ community, it is the right thing for all of us.
-Our laws reflect who we are as a community and when we protect some but not all, we discriminate.
+Our laws reflect who we are as a community and when we protect some, but not all, we discriminate.
 It would be easy for us to simply move back to Pennsylvania where our family is afforded greater protection, but that would do a disservice to all of the other families around us.
 Ohio is our home and we will continue to fight to make it a better place to live, work and raise our family.
-And when we welcome our second child this summer, we hope that the state will see him/her the same way we do - equal and deserving of all the protections afforded to the rest of the children in the State.
+We hope that one day our children will be found to be equal and deserving of all of the protections afforded to the rest of the children in the State.